josephcarragher/josephcarragher/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a SHA3-256 miner for the Xilinx U50C
+- 🔭 I’m currently working on my website
-- 🌱 I’m currently learning Verilog
+- 🌱 I’m currently learning HTML, CSS, and Git

 <!--
 **josephcarragher/josephcarragher** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.